 The recently founded DIYRockets is spearheading an open source competition for the collaborative creation of 3D-printed rocket engines capable of launching nanosatellites into orbit.
 The prizes are modest — just $10,000 in all — but the process is challenging and the goals ambitious.
 Buoyed by surging interest in the private sector’s potential to open access to space by lowering the costs of hardware development and operations, the sponsors believe their 3D Rocket Engine Design Challenge ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "3D Rocket Design Challenge Pushes Global Private Sector Open Sourcing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "3D Rocket Design Challenge Pushes Global Private Sector Open Sourcing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.